oils-for-unix/oils/doc/ysh-tour.md

       echo "hello $name"
     }

-    # Now the first word will resolve to the proc
+    # The first word now resolves to the proc you defined
     greet alice          # => hello alice

 If it's neither, then it's assumed to be an external command: